Philb0t/courseProject/README.md

   - variable names where made more descriptive (t and f prefix's have been expanded and Acc was expanded to Accelerate)
   - Finally, a tidy dataset is produced and written out as a text file ("tidyDataset.txt") to the working directory with the average (mean) of each variable for each activity and each subject.

-**Further explanation of the specific methods used and processes taken are described in the comments in "run_anaysis.R".**
+**Further explanation of the specific methods used and processes taken are described in the comments in "run_analysis.R".**

 ##Included Files
   - README.md:        This file, a summary of the files, script and analysis performed.